harshguptaclj/harshguptaclj/README.md

 ## 🌟 About Me

 Hey, 🙋🏼‍♂️
-I'm Harsh Gupta 🤠, a final-year student at NIT Patna with a passion for full-stack development and a strong foundation in electronics and communication.
+I'm Harsh Gupta 🤠, a final-year student at NIT Patna with a passion for full-stack development and a strong foundation in data structures and algorithms.
 I love building scalable web applications and solving complex problems through code.

 ☕ Just give me a cup of coffee and an open VS Code, and I'm ready to build something amazing!